Minimal Degrees, Volume Growth, and Curvature Decay on Complete K\"ahler Manifolds

-Note that by Claim 4.2 in \cite{Liu19}, the degrees of polynomial growth functions also can be ``simultaneously diagonalized'' along the metric blow-down sequence, we will discuss the phenomenon in Theorem \ref{infinitystrucutre} (5) in Section \ref{sec:2}.
+Liu \cite{Liu19} used the three-circle theorem to show that the degrees of polynomial growth functions can also be ``simultaneously diagonalized'' along the metric blow-down sequence, we will discuss the phenomenon in Theorem \ref{infinitystrucutre} (5) in Section \ref{sec:2}.
 As a by-product, we can describe the Lyapunov regularity in (3) of Theorem \ref{LongKRflow} using the polynomial ring $\mathcal{O}_P(M)$.
-In some sense, it bridges the two distinct proofs of Yau’s uniformization conjecture in the case of maximal volume growth. \begin{corollary} In (3) of Theorem \ref{LongKRflow}, the basis of $V_i$ can be taken as $\left\{\frac{\partial}{\partial f_{i1}}(x),\cdots,\frac{\partial}{\partial f_{im_i}}(x)\right\}$.
+In some sense, it bridges the two distinct proofs of Yau’s uniformization conjecture in the case of maximal volume growth. \begin{corollary} In part (3) of Theorem \ref{LongKRflow}, the basis of $V_i$ can be taken as $\left\{\frac{\partial}{\partial f_{i1}}(x),\cdots,\frac{\partial}{\partial f_{im_i}}(x)\right\}$.
 Here $\operatorname{dim}V_i=m_i$ is the multiplicity of $\mu_i$, $\sum\limits_{i=1}^lm_i=n$, and

 for any $1\leq s\leq m_i$.

 Moreover, $\{f_{11},\cdots,f_{1m_1};\cdots;f_{l1},\cdots,f_{lm_l}\}$ can serve as a biholomorphism from $M$ onto $\mathbb{C}^n$. \end{corollary}